-Although Kin is a relatively new home insurance company — it was founded in 2016 — its groundbreaking approach to homeowners insurance is drawing a lot of attention.
-Kin prides itself on offering easy, affordable home insurance coverage to homeowners in the high-risk states of Florida, Louisiana and California — states that many insurance companies shy away from.
+Although Kin is a newer home insurance company — it was founded in 2016 — the carrier’s groundbreaking approach to underwriting homeowners insurance is drawing a lot of attention from consumers and industry observers.
+Kin prides itself on offering easy, affordable home insurance coverage to homeowners in the high-risk states of California, Florida, Georgia and Louisiana — states that many property insurers shy away from.

 Bankrate’s insurance editorial team has reviewed the company’s coverage options, discounts, customer satisfaction scores and financial strength ratings to help you decide if Kin’s coverage is right for you.